Motherhood vs. My Personal Goals

 Does that surprise you?
 Anger you?

 It’s hard for me, too.
 I struggle with irritation when I feel like my kids interrupt my work.
-But, like I learned from Barbara, maybe I should ponder the opposite: Is what I want to accomplish for myself today interrupting my few years with my kids?
+But maybe I should ponder the opposite: Is what I want to accomplish for myself today interrupting my few years with my kids?

 Lesson learned the hard way